 You will need a certain size for your ebook.
 Then your paperback cover will need to be the full wrap-around cover.
 Before you can design your paperback cover, you’ll have to have your book fully formatted and ready to go, because the width of your paperback cover will be determined by how many pages are in your book.
-CreateSpace has a formula that you will use to figure out what that exact size will be.
-I assume the paperback process that KDP is now doing will be the same.
+You have to calculate the exact size, so pay attention to the cover details outlined on KDP.
 If you hire a cover designer, make sure they are familiar with those guidelines.

 You can’t just whip together a pretty picture with your title and name in fancy font.
 Pay close attention to the guidelines.

 AND.
 Remember that your cover is your one big advertisement for your book.
 Make sure the feel of it matches the feel of your book.
 Don’t make it cutesy if you wrote a serious book.
 Don’t make it flowy and romantic if it’s a suspense.
 Remember that your cover must look good when it’s the size of a postage stamp.
 People are going to be surfing the Kindle Store looking for books and your cover is going to be small.
 You want the picture to make sense small.
 You want the title to be readable small.
 Shrink it down and look at it before you decide it’s good to go.

 This is the photo that I really wanted to use for the cover of Keeping Kinley.

 But let’s compare small versions of that photo with the one I ended up using.

 See what I mean?
 When they’re small, all the gorgeousness of the photo on the right gets muddled.
 You can’t tell what’s what.
 But the photo on the left—the one that I chose for the cover—is striking at that size.